Overview of the Program

 Notification to Candidates

-The Foundation will notify candidates when their application is complete.
-Candidates must notify the Foundation if they accept another fellowship at any time during the application and review process (November 3, 2021 – March 10, 2022).
+The Foundation will notify candidates when their application is complete, but it may take a week for the Foundation to circle back with a candidate after the application has been submitted.
+Candidates must notify the Foundation if they accept another fellowship at any time during the application and review process (November 3, 2022 – March 9, 2023).

 Competition for the A.P.
 Giannini Postdoctoral Research Fellowship & Leadership Award is intense.
 Less than 10 percent of candidates who apply receive awards.
 The Foundation does not provide candidates with critiques of their applications or their rankings in the review process.

 The Scientific Advisory Committee places strong and equal emphasis on evaluating the academic record and potential of the candidate, the scientific innovation and medical significance of the research, the quality and nature of the proposed mentorship and the candidate’s plan to develop skills and experience to achieve career advancement.

 The Committee emphasizes the following criteria in selecting candidates to interview:

 * The originality and the scientific and medical importance of the proposed research.

 * The relevance of the research into the treatment, prevention and cure for human diseases.